ucb-ee290c/fa18-wellness-monitor/doc/svm.md

 ## Version 2

 For the second version, the classifier will be improved with configurable kernel support.
 There are two variants of kernels that will be implemented for this project: a polynomial kernel and the radial basis function (RBF) kernel).
 The linear kernel that was implemented in version 1 is the simplest case of the polynomial kernel.
-The polynomial kernel raises the dot product of the support vector 2D array and the input vector to some degree (that is also parametrizable).
+The polynomial kernel raises the dot product of the support vector 2D array and the input vector to some degree (that is also parameterizable).
 On the other hand, the RBF kernel models the dot product as a Gaussian distribution instead (performing e^-((support - input)^2)).
+The RBF is actually tricky to implement due to the exponential.
+So in this implementation, only the exponent is being computed.

 ## Version 3

 The final upgrade for this classifier is to support multi-class classification.
 SVM on its own is a binary classifier, but by implementing several parallel classifiers, multiple classes can be determined.
-There are three 'common' approaches to support multi-class classification:
+There are three 'common' approaches to support multi-class classification, as discussed in this link: http://scikit-learn.org/stable/modules/multiclass.html.
+Here's a brief summary of the classification methods that will be implemented for this project.

 One vs all: Say we have 3 classes: a, b, c: We create 3 classifiers.
 The first classifier classifies a vs (b,c).
 The second classifies b vs (a,c), and so on.
 Each of the classifier then votes for the correct classification.

 One vs one: Using the same 3 classes, we create a classifier for every pairwise combination of the classes, n(n-1)/2, where n is the number of classes.
 Then we have voting happening here as well.
 They say that this is better than one vs all.

-Error-correcting output codes: Sounds interesting, haven’t studied it yet.
-This is probably the best thing in the context of 290C, since ‘error correction’.
-Wow.
+Error-correcting output codes: In this approach, each class will be assigned its own unique binary assignment (the number of bits will vary depending on the user).
+Each bit in this binary assignment will correspond to a classifier.
+If the number of bits exceed the number of classes, we can be more robust to errors.
+For more information, check this out: http://scikit-learn.org/stable/modules/generated/sklearn.multiclass.OutputCodeClassifier.html

-There’s a youtube video that discusses these approaches: https://www.youtube.com/watch?v=6kzvrq-MIO0
+There’s also a Youtube video that discusses these approaches: https://www.youtube.com/watch?v=6kzvrq-MIO0